$819,944Average Value$520Average Price per Sq Ft2Homes For Sale

 But the fine dining Marina Café is the real star, an iconic go-to for major celebrations thanks to its views of Great Kills Harbor; the outdoor tiki bar doesn’t hurt its appeal either.

-The neighborhood of Bay Terrace is mostly residential, with some businesses along Amboy Road.
+Bay Terrace is primarily residential, with shops and eateries along Amboy Road.

 1/2